A perfectly crunchy crust gives way to tender trout paired with delicious Cucumber Olive Salad makes a healthy 30 minute meal.

 This post is in partnership with Sun Basket, opinions and photography are my own.
 Thank you for supporting companies I believe in.
-For your convenience, affiliate links are provided.
-See full DISCLOSURE for details.

 I grew up with a mom who loved to cook and she did it well.
 There was no shortage of home-cooked, nutritious foods (that is until we came to the states and commercial foods took over).
 But even with the convenience of industrialized foods at her fingertips, my mom relished in making her signature Cream Puffs and French Crepes (with real butter) and soups loaded with nutrition.
 It came natural to her because that was her upbringing too.

 There were our standard tastes and flavors that she was used to cooking with and we were used to eating.
 Lamb was pretty common in our home.
 As was anything with organ meats.
 The regular standbys of mayonnaise, garlic and dill was pretty much a no-brainer.